ipdk-io/networking-recipe/setup/building-stratum-deps.md

 ### 2.1 GitHub Repository

-The build script for the Stratum dependencies is part of the networking-recipe superproject.

-To get the build script, clone the IPDK networking-recipe:
+The Stratum dependencies can be built using a script that is part of the IPDK networking-recipe.
+To clone the repository:

 ```bash
 git clone --recursive https://github.com/ipdk-io/networking-recipe.git ipdk.recipe